-What are the first instant pot recipes you should make?
-If you’re new to electric pressure cooking, the success (or failure) of those first recipes could make you or break you.
-Don’t worry!
-Chef Alli is here to help.
-I’ve got the first 4 recipes that you should make in your Instant Pot, IN ORDER, to help you get familiar with your machine, take those first baby steps towards success, and build confidence to be an Electric Pressure Cookin’ Superstar! #instantpot #instantpotbeginner #firstthingtocookinaninstantpot #firstinstantpotrecipes
+If you’re new to electric pressure cooking, the success (or failure) of the first recipes you create in your Instant Pot can make or break you.
+Below are the first 4 recipes that you should make in your Instant Pot….in order.
+This sequence will help you get familiar with your machine, take those first baby steps towards success, and build confidence to become an Instant Pot Superstar!

 Your First Instant Pot Recipes: Pass or Fail?

-Sadly, because this disappointment causes total disillusionment with their Instant Pot, they quit; their electric pressure cooker gains a spot in the Small Appliance Cemetery down in the basement, never to be heard from or seen again.
-This is such a tragedy, and one that can be completely avoided by following a different and easier path.
+Sadly, because this disappointment causes total disillusionment with Instant Pot cooking, we want to quit, and often do.
+This is such a tragedy and one that can be completely avoided by following a different and easier path.

 Cooking water in your Instant Pot as soon as you get it out of the box is a must…..for two reasons: